 Intra operative electrophysiological monitoring

-Intraoperative neurophysiologic monitoring (IONM) or intraoperative neuromonitoring is the use of electrophysiological methods such as electroencephalography (EEG), electromyography (EMG), and evoked potentials to monitor the functional integrity of certain neural structures like nerves, the spinal cord and parts of the brain during surgery.
-The purpose of IONM is to reduce the risk to the patient of damage to the nervous system, and/or to provide functional guidance to the surgeon and anaesthesiologist.
+Intraoperative neurophysiologic monitoring (IONM) or intraoperative neuromonitoring is the use of electrophysiological methods such as electroencephalography (EEG), electromyography (EMG), and evokes potentials to monitor the functional integrity of certain neural structures like nerves, the spinal cord and parts of the brain during surgery.
+The purpose of IONM is to reduce the risk of nervous system damage, and/or to provide functional guidance to the surgeon and anaesthesiologist.
 When the affected nerve is exposed during surgery, very sensitive electrical testing can be performed, which helps guide the surgeon.
 This testing is not possible through the skin before the surgery.